-BURRUSS INSTITUTE OF PUBLIC SERVICE AND RESEARCH 2020 Year in Review www.burruss.kennesaw.edu About the Institute The mission of the A L Burruss Institute of Public Service and Research at Kennesaw State University is to mentor students and collaborate with faculty to enhance the ability of governmental agencies and nonprofit organizations to make informed decisions for the public good by providing relevant data, technical resources and skill development.
-Our History KENNESAM STA UNIVERSIT For over thirty years, the Burruss Institute has provided applied research services to organizations throughout the state of Georgia and nationally.
+BURRUSS INSTITUTE BURRUSS INSTITUTE OF PUBLIC SERVICE AND RESEARCH 2021 Year in Review www.burruss.kennesaw.edu About the Institute Our History For over thirty years, the Burruss Institute has provided applied research services to organizations throughout the state of Georgia and nationally.
 The Institute is a founding member of AASRO (the Association of Academic Survey Research Organizations), an organization committed to promoting excellence and integrity in the conduct of survey research, and CUPSO (the Consortium of University Public Service Organizations), a network of university based public service institutes whose work informs state and local governments, nonprofits, business organizations and the media on a range of issues and challenges.
 The Institute houses a group of skilled researchers with many years of experience designing and conducting research projects that meet client needs and expectations.
 The Burruss Institute offers a wide range of services capable of meeting the demands of the most challenging research projects.
 Research design and data collection services are provided using scientific methods that conform to industry standards and best practices.
 Organizations can be confident in using data prepared by the Institute for planning, evaluation, or reporting purposes.
-The following pages contain examples of projects the Institute completed during the 2020 fiscal year, as well as descriptions of services the Institute provides.
+The following pages contain examples of projects the Institute completed during the 2021 fiscal year, as well as descriptions of services the Institute provides.
 The Institute can provide turn-key services from start to finish or tailored services at each phase of the project.
-Program Evaluation Program evaluation is vital to ensure your organization or funded program is meeting its goals and mission.
-Evaluation helps organizations know whether a program is functioning as intended, and if program outcomes are achieved.
-Successful program evaluations can identify which aspects of a program are working well and areas for improvement.
-Institute staff work with program staff to develop evaluation plans and track progress at prescribed intervals to ensure that programs are achieving their goals.
-The Institute provides status reports throughout the year to help measure progress and summative evaluation reports that detail a program's success.
-Institute staff are also available to consult with KSU Faculty members to develop evaluation plans for inclusion in research grant proposals.

-Our Mission Services Descriptions of the types of services provided by the Institute are presented below.
+Our Mission The mission of the AL Burruss Institute of Public Service and Research at Kennesaw State University is to mentor students and collaborate with faculty to enhance the ability of governmental agencies and nonprofit organizations to make informed decisions for the public good by providing relevant data, technical resources and skill development.
+Services Descriptions of the types of services provided by the Institute are presented below.
 Because the Institute offers a variety of services, staff are able to develop customized research plans that maximize efficiency and generate the specific data necessary to answer a client's research questions.
 Many local organizations and KSU faculty rely on the Institute to provide applied research services.
 Survey Research Planning, designing, and conducting surveys is one of the main functions of the Institute.
 Staff develop surveys based on client input and use best practices to ensure that questions measure what they are intended to measure.
 Surveys can be administered using several methods including paper and pencil, online, and telephone.
 A combination of survey methods may be used to increase response rates or to increase the representativeness of the sample.
 Needs Assessments Government and nonprofit agencies need accurate and current information about the needs of their community to effectively plan and deliver services.
 Grant applications may require data to substantiate a community need.
 In addition, community needs may change over time based on demographic shifts or due to other social, cultural and economic changes.
 Needs assessments also give a voice to the public, service recipients, and other community stakeholders to ensure services are welcomed by the community and not duplicated.
 Training and Facilitation The Institute is able to provide training for organizations on various issues by drawing on faculty from the university who are knowledgeable and current on the latest developments and industry best practices and standards.
 The Institute also offers meeting facilitation services to ensure that meetings progress smoothly and are productive.